 - Each calendar year with your Marriott Bonvoy Brilliant® American Express® Card you can receive 25 Elite Night Credits toward the next level of Marriott Bonvoy® Elite status.
 Limitations apply per Marriott Bonvoy member account.
 Benefit is not exclusive to Cards offered by American Express.

 - With your Marriott Bonvoy Brilliant® American Express® Card, you can enroll in Priority Pass™ Select, with an unlimited number of visits to over 1,200 airport lounges in over 130 countries, regardless of which carrier or class you are flying.
 This allows you to relax before or between flights.
-You can enjoy snacks, drinks and internet access in a quiet, comfortable location.
+You can enjoy snacks, drinks and internet access in a comfortable location.

 - Trip Cancelled or Interrupted?
 If you purchase a round-trip entirely with your Eligible Card and a covered reason cancels or interrupts your trip, we may be able to help.
 Terms, conditions and limitations apply.
 Coverage is provided by New Hampshire Insurance Company, an AIG Company.